September 7th, 1902 — November 28th, 1969

 Roy Barcroft, in real life one of the kindest and most jovial men ever to work in Hollywood, usually underwent a complete transformation whenever he stepped in front of the camera: for fifteen years he was one of the meanest villains in cliffhangers.
 Barcroft modestly claimed that he merely imitated expert movie bad guy Harry Woods in his villainous roles, but Barcroft was a talented actor and no mere imitator.
 Acting talent was especially important to Barcroft, since, unlike Woods and most other cliffhanger heavies, Roy did not have a naturally sinister appearance.
 To compensate, he learned to convey cool ruthlessness, smug cynicism, baffled rage, and other villainous emotions through an impressive array of gestures and facial expressions, and became just as menacing a presence as more visually appalling actors.
 His talent also made him one of the more versatile serial heavies; though often cast as a thug because of his imposing size, he was just as effective as a crafty mastermind, and he alternated between playing “goons” and master schemers throughout his career, subtly changing his demeanor and even his voice depending on the nature of his role (he affected a clipped, crafty delivery for his arch-villains, while using a grumbling drawl for his henchmen characters).
 No other top-rank serial villain had as long or as varied a chapterplay career as Barcroft’s, and very few are as fondly remembered by cliffhanger fans.

 Barcroft was born Harold Ravenscroft in Crab Orchard, Nebraska.
-By concealing his real age he was able to serve in World War 1 in 1917, but was wounded in France and shipped home.
-He filled a variety of jobs–cowboy, sailor, oil driller, railroad worker–before rejoining the Army circa 1919.
-After leaving the military, he pursued a career as a musician, playing in various dance bands and eventually moving to Hollywood in 1929.
-Married with children by this time, Barcroft need additional sources of income, so he began another career as a door-to-door salesman.
-Reportedly, he had no interest in movie work, despite having taken a few jobs as an “extra” in the early 1930s.
-However, he started taking acting lessons as a way of overcoming his bashfulness as a salesman, and by 1936 had developed enough interest in acting to begin playing small bits in various films.
-His first serial was Dick Tracy (Republic, 1937), in which he appeared occasionally and had one or two lines as one of the background crewmen on the villains’ “flying wing.”
+His family moved from Nebraska to Oklahoma, and then to Washington during his youth.
+By 1920, he was living in Seattle, where he seems to have worked both as a seaman and a carpenter.
+He married in Seattle in 1927, and by 1930 had relocated to Illinois, where he worked as a car salesman.
+He moved to California a year later, where he continued his salesman career and took a few jobs as an movie extra.
+Reportedly, he had no interest in acting but began taking acting lessons as a way of improving his salesman skills.
+By 1936 he had apparently started developing an interest in acting for its own sake, and began playing small bits in various films.
+His first serial was Dick Tracy (Republic, 1937), in which he only appeared occasionally and had one or two lines as one of the background crewmen on the villains’ “flying wing.”
 He got a somewhat more noticeable part the same year in the Republic cliffhanger SOS Coast Guard, again playing a minor thug but this time getting more lines and a memorable death scene: his character, despite the warnings of Coast Guard hero Ralph Byrd, tried to dodge a shell-firing patrol boat in a smuggling launch, and boasted “I don’t scare easy!” just before the Coast Guard blew him out of the water.

 After a few more bits in features and a brief appearance as a Martian trooper in the serial Flash Gordon’s Trip to Mars (Universal, 1938), Roy landed his first really noticeable cliffhanger role in Flaming Frontiers (Universal, 1938).
 In this Western serial, Barcroft was one of a gang of thugs headed by villain James Blaine, and a minor but persistent presence throughout the serial, as he and his fellow thugs bedeviled hero Johnny Mack Brown and rival villain Charles Middleton at every turn.
 Barcroft’s character, Hollister, was responsible for the death of the heroine’s father early in the serial, and it was also Barcroft that gunned down Middleton in Frontiers’ final chapter.
 Also in 1938, Barcroft played his first credited role in a feature–that of the boss villain in Republic’s Three Mesquiteers B- western Heroes of the Hills.
 He followed Hills with villainous roles opposite cowboy heroes William Boyd (The Frontiersmen), Buck Jones (Stranger From Arizona) and Gene Autry (Mexicali Rose), and by the end of 1938 had established himself as a strong Western heavy.
 For the next two decades, almost all of his non-serial work would be in B-westerns.